RS-Eagle/eagleanimation/README.md

 # Eagle Animation Library

 Welcome to the guide for the "Eagle Animation Library"!
-This cool library was made by Me new to coding, just for fun!
-Keep in mind.
-Even though it started as a fun project, the Create Is Animation Library has lots of neat text animations you can use to make your websites more exciting.
+This cool library was made by me, someone new to coding, just for fun!
+Keep in mind, even though it started as a fun project, the Eagle Animation Library has lots of neat text animations you can use to make your websites more exciting.
 Take a look through this guide to find out how to use these animations.

 ## Features